 - Entrapment: Police may pressure a suspect to pass drugs to a third party.

-- Medical Marijuana Exception: Having a licenses doctor’s order for marijuana for a medical necessity can clear you of marijuana drug possession charges.
+- Medical Marijuana Exception: Having a licensed doctor’s order for marijuana for a medical necessity can clear you of marijuana drug possession charges.

-Ronald Chapman practices criminal defense in both State and Federal Courts within the State of Florida.
-Since 1990, Mr. Chapman has been representing people accused of committing various types of crimes.
+Ronald Chapman practices criminal defence in both State and Federal Courts within the State of Florida.
+Since 1990, Mr Chapman has been representing people accused of committing various crimes.
 If you are facing criminal charges in Florida, Ronald Chapman can help.

 400 Clematis Street, Suite 206